We’ve already put together a guide outlining the different types of German Shepherds – we make mention of Brindle German Shepherds in that guide.

 “Strong rich colors are preferred.
 Pale, washed-out colors and blues or livers are serious faults.
 A white dog must be disqualified.”

-Brindle fits into the ‘washed-out’ pattern color and therefore does not conform for showing.
+Brindle fits into the ‘washed-out’ pattern color and therefore does not conform for showing – at least in America.

 5) Do Brindle German Shepherds Have Health, Intelligence, Working Ability or Temperament Problems Caused By Their Color?

-6) Where Can I Find Brindle German Shepherd Breeders, and Brindle GSD Puppies for Sale and Adoption?
+6) Where Can I Find Brindle German Shepherd Breeders, and Brindle GSD Puppies for Adoption?